-In order to help with planning of course sequencing, we provide some information about when to expect particular courses.
-We try to use an every-other-year rotation with many of the 710s and other required courses.
-There is less demand for the optional courses, and they are offered on a more sporadic basis when interest is expressed.
+There is less demand for the optional courses, and they are offered on a more sporadic basis when interest is expressed and when there are enough students to meet the minimum enrollment.
 If you are interested in one of those courses, let the instructor and the DCT/Associate DCT know.

-Please keep in mind that this plan is tentative and schedules will be altered due to sabbaticals, grants, and other factors.
+Please keep in mind that this plan is tentative and schedules will be altered due to sabbaticals, grants, leaves, and other factors.

-Required courses in the once every other year rotation:
+Required courses that we hope to offer in every other year rotation:

-620 History and Systems - Widiger
+620 History and Systems

-710 Topical: Ethics - Widiger
+710 Topical: Ethics

-710 Topical: Multicultural - McGavran
+710 Topical: Multicultural

-780: Broad Training in Social Psychology
+780: Broad Training in Social Psychology or Proseminar in Social Psychology